 - Antibiotics.
 Your doctor may prescribe antibiotic eyedrops or a topical antibiotic cream to apply to your eyelid.
 If your eyelid infection persists or spreads beyond your eyelid, your doctor may recommend antibiotics in tablet or pill form.

 - Surgery to relieve pressure.
 If your sty doesn't clear up, your doctor may make a small cut in it to drain the pus.
-This helps speed healing and relieve the pain and swelling.

 Lifestyle and home remedies

 Until your sty goes away on its own, try to: